MysfitDev/foundryvtt-lazymoney-dnd5e/README.md

 4. Click 'Install' and wait for installation to complete
 5. Don't forget to enable the module in game using the "Manage Module" button

-### socketLib

-This module uses the [socketLib](https://github.com/manuelVo/foundryvtt-socketlib) library like a dependency.
-It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

-### active-effect-manager-lib

-This module uses the [active-effect-manager-lib](https://github.com/p4535992/foundryvtt-active-effect-manager-lib) library like a dependency.
-It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Known Issue\Limitation

 ## Feature